Summary of Rare Earths and their key attributes

 Promethium or Pm (61) – is the only naturally radioactive rare earth element.
 Virtually all promethium in the earth’s crust has long ago decayed into other elements.
 Today, it is largely artificially created, and used in watches, pacemakers, and a scientific research applications.

-Samarium or Sm (62) – is a silvery metal that can be used in several vital ways including as in very powerful magnets for transportation, defence, and commercial technologies.
+Samarium or Sm (62) – is a silvery metal that can be used in several vital ways including in very powerful magnets for transportation, defence, and commercial technologies.
 In conjunction with other compounds, it can also be used for intravenous radiation treatments to kill cancer cells.
 It is also used to help treat lung, prostate, breast, and some forms of bone cancer.
 Because it is a stable neutron absorber, samarium is also used to control the rods of nuclear reactors.

 Europium or Eu (63) – is a hard metal used to create visible light in compact fluorescent bulbs and colour displays such as in LCD televisions.
 It is also used to make the special phosphors marks on the Euro notes to help prevent counterfeiting.